PurdueAF/purdue-af/docs/source/doc-login-methods.rst

-Login options and user naming rules
+Login methods and user naming rules
 ======================================

 The user authentication is implemented using **CILogon**.
-Three login options are available:
+Three login methods are available:

 * Purdue University account (BoilerKey)
 * CERN account (CMS users only)